-Anaheim and pasilla chiles combine in a puréed sauce for these Cal-Mex—style enchiladas, filled with cotija cheese and black olives.
+Anaheim and pasilla chiles combine in a pureed sauce for these Cal-Mex—style enchiladas, filled with cotija cheese and black olives.
+This recipe first appeared in our December 2012 issue along with Georgia Freedman’s story California Eternal.

 - 10 dried Anaheim or New Mexican chiles, stemmed